Three Levels of the Pelvis

 After using these techniques, a highly trained professional may try manual or technological interventions on a well-monitored motherbaby pair.
 Manual rotation of the posterior head, for example, is easier after a Side-lying Release.
 A cesarean may feel less unnecessary after both balancing and trying positions to make room for baby.
 These and other life-saving interventions are important tools in maternity care.
 We work together, beginning with the least intervention when health allows the time to be with the body to do the birth closest to nature.
 Let’s support nature.
 The more we know, the less we get in our own way.

-To Summarize The Three Levels
+To Summarize Pelvic Levels

-The Three Levels SolutionsSM open the pelvis by matching a smarter birth position where baby is passing through.
+The Pelvic Levels SolutionsSM open the pelvis by matching a smarter birth position where baby is passing through.
 Common birth positions are not always matched to the need of a particular birth.
 Instinctual movements and positions should be respected first but when labor is delayed, pain is inhibiting the intuition, or a long labor is not desired or the best for health, physiologic interventions can be used first to avoid or shorten the duration of technological or pharmaceutical interventions.

 Start with body balancing first.
 Relieving patterns of tension or torsion in the muscles will reduce the force needed in either contractions or interventions.
 Please consider that helping the soft tissue pelvis to function will ease the following strategies.
 Sometimes changing birth positions hours after hours is no longer necessary because the soft tissue pelvis aligns with the bony pelvis and the uterus can then send baby forth.